-The Bariatric Surgery Program at the Mohawk Valley Health System (MVHS) is an accredited center with the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
+The Bariatric Surgery Program at our St. Luke's Campus is an accredited center with the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.

 Why Choose the Bariatric Surgery Program at MVHS and William A Graber, MD, PC - Weight Loss Surgery?

 Dr. William A. Graber and the Bariatric Surgery Program at MVHS have performed thousands of metabolic and weight loss surgeries since the program’s inception in 2002.
 The program is located at the St. Luke’s Campus of Faxton St. Luke’s Healthcare, an affiliate of MVHS, in Utica, New York.
 The program maintains the highest standards in surgical techniques and practice standardization, which has resulted in a dependable program with excellent outcomes.

 Quick Facts About Our Program